Joshjwood/Royal-Mail-DropGo-Tracking-Import-for-Wordpress/README.md

 notes:
 - Selenium is set to run headlesss, comment out this line of code to view what it's doing.

-If you're currently spending 20 - 30 minutes a day copy and pasting 10-20+ orders from one page to another this will be a godsend.
+If you're currently spending 20 - 30 minutes a day copy and pasting 20+ tracking numbers from one page to another this will be a godsend.
 Enjoy.